crate/tsperf/DATA_GENERATOR.md

 + No index is created, to query data indices must be created manually.
 + Insert of multiple models into a single table is not possible as the table schema is only created once.
 + psycopg2 does not have the best insert performance for TimescaleDB (see [here](https://docs.timescale.com/latest/tutorials/quickstart-python#insert_rows)) to insert a lot of metrics it is advised to split [IDs](#id_start) over multiple data-generator instances.
++ TimescaleDB can be used with distributed hypertables, to test the data_generator with these the [TIMESCALE_DISTRIBUTED] environment variable must be set to `True`.

 #### MongoDB